 The County and the general contractor for the project, Hoffman Construction, set specific diversity and equity goals and built a diverse team of subcontractors.
-On a monthly basis the project tracks progress toward these goals for the firms, individual professionals and apprentices working on the project.
+On a monthly basis the project tracked progress toward these goals for the firms, individual professionals and apprentices working on the project.

-Multnomah County and Hoffman Construction have a goal of awarding a minimum of 20 percent of the contract value to COBID certified firms, exceeding the County’s aspirational goal of 15 percent.
+Multnomah County and Hoffman Construction had a goal of awarding a minimum of 20 percent of the contract value to COBID certified firms, exceeding the County’s aspirational goal of 15 percent.
 The construction team surpassed the goal using active outreach, mentoring and networking.
 Successful partnerships between small and large firms have formed to build a diverse project team.

 Hoffman Construction Project Manager, Justin Paterson, works with the County and equity program consultant, Faye Burch, to reach out to COBID certified firms.
-Paterson said seeing some of these certified subcontractors, especially minority-owned firms, get their first opportunity to work on a really important building project has been a huge success.
+Paterson said seeing some of these certified subcontractors, especially minority-owned firms, get their first opportunity to work on a really important building project was a huge success.
 “Some subs are doing new and bigger things than they’ve ever done – stretching their skills.”

 Marcella Alcantar is an entrepreneur who learned new skills, changed her profession and opened her own construction installation business after encountering barriers in the engineering field.
 Ms. Alcantar learned about the courthouse project from attending an open house event and decided to put in a bid.

 Diversity dashboards track progress toward diversity and equity goals for the Central Courthouse Project.
 The dashboards are compiled monthly based on reports from subcontractors and submitted to the County’s compliance team.
 New dashboards are reviewed prior to publishing to allow the contractors to provide their input and ensure accuracy.
+Here is the most recent Diversity Dashboard for the project, from August 2020:

 Challenges, lessons learned and next steps